 These conventions include, but are not limited to:

 A written academic piece will be poorly accepted if it doesn’t contain evidence to support the writer’s findings, opinion, or argument.

-You need to learn how to cite sources and acknowledge quotations from others.
-Using research as evidence in your academic writing lends it credibility.
+It would help if you learned how to cite sources and acknowledge quotations from others.
+Using research as evidence in your academic writing lends credibility.

 Usually, an academic writing piece is divided into an introduction, a body, and a conclusion.